-The Commonwealth Government is looking at the best possible ways to provide support to people, families and communities in locations where high levels of welfare dependence exist alongside high levels of harm related to drug and alcohol abuse.
+The Commonwealth Government is considering the best possible ways to support people, families and communities in locations where high levels of welfare dependence co-exist with high levels of social harm.

-The Cashless Debit Card trial was designed to find an effective tool for supporting disadvantaged communities to reduce the consumption and effects of drugs, alcohol and gambling that impact on the health and wellbeing of communities, families and children.
+The Cashless Debit Card has been designed to help disadvantaged communities decrease the level of consumption of drugs, alcohol and gambling which impacts on the health and wellbeing of communities, families and children.

-On 14 March 2017 the Australian Government decided to extend the use of the Cashless Debit Card in Ceduna and the East Kimberley based on the results from the independent evaluation.
+On 14 March 2017, the Government announced the extension of the use of the Cashless Debit Card in Ceduna and the East Kimberley based on the positive results from an independent evaluation.

-As part of the 2017-18 Budget, the Government announced that the Cashless Debit Card would be expanded to two new locations.
-The Government is consulting with communities around the country that have expressed an interest in the Cashless Debit Card as a possible tool to address the devastating impact of alcohol, drugs and gambling on their people.
+Announced as part of the 2017-18 Budget, the Cashless Debit Card will also be expanded to two new locations.
+The Government is consulting with communities that have expressed an interest in the Cashless Debit Card.

 How the Cashless Debit Card works